hrobjarturh/MLOps/reports/README.md

 Our app classifies images into 10 different categories of animals.
 There are obviously many more types of animals.
 And even more types of things in general.
 But that does not restrict users from uploading images of vintage cars and get respones like "cat" og "giraffe".
 And while it may be fun to find out if your friends car is more cat than giraffe, it may also be an indication that users actually want to classify cars moreso than animals.

+We are monitoring the cpu usage of the application.
+The Cloud Run functionality logs basic usage of the deployed application such as requests, latency, memory and cpu usage etc. We utilised this by implementing a Cloud Alert that monitors the deployed application and sends an alert if the cpu usage is higher than 95%.

 This insight can be used to strategize and plan future development of the product.
 Without the monitoring, we might have thought that users wanted a greater variety of animals, but based on the monitoring we can make data-driven decisions that enhance the user experience in the future.

 ### Question 24